Field Vole – Microtus agrestis

 Breeding: The breeding season begins in March/April and ends between October and December.
 Four or five young are normally found in each litter and females will give birth to five or six litters each year.
 Although this gives rise to large numbers, population turnover is rapid.
 Voles do not hibernate but moult to cope with the inevitable change in temperature with the seasons.
 Moulting provides a dense layer of fur for winter and a “lighter” coat in spring.

 Conservation Status: Field voles are very widespread and are currently thought to be the most common British mammal; a recent population estimate put the number of field voles in Britain at 75,000,000.
-Although the field vole is numerous, it is still important to consider conservation methods and maintain biodiversity within habitats, not least because field voles are so important to owls and other predators.
+Although the field vole is numerous, it is still important to consider conservation methods and maintain biodiversity within habitats because field voles are so important to owls and other predators.
 Leaving wide field margins beside hedgerows provides cover and food which will encourage and maintain populations.
 Long grass on roadside verges is also important.
 A varied woodland area will encourage small mammals and groups of branches should be left when clearing patches of ground.